ERP for Everyone 03: Items

 Now that I’ve created a product, let’s repeat the same steps to create a service.
 This time, I’ll create a TV Install service that our mock business offers, ensuring I untick the Maintain Stock checkbox for this one.

-Here’s what my list of items looks like after adding both the product and the service:
+Here's what the items list looks like after adding a product and a service (click to expand)

 You can imagine this would be rather tedious if you had to add hundreds or thousands of items one by one.
 Fortunately, ERPNext has a feature that allows you to import items in bulk using a CSV file.
 This is especially useful if you’re migrating from another system or have a large inventory.